daphne-eu/daphne/doc/DaphneDSL/Imports.md

 ---

 Variable name collision resolution:
-Whenever we stumble upon equal prefixes (e.g., files with the same name in different directories), a parent directory of the file where conflict is detected is prepended before prefix.
+Whenever we stumble upon equal prefixes (e.g., files with the same name in different directories), a parent directory of the file where the conflict is detected is prepended before the prefix.

-Example:
+*Example:*

 ```cpp
 import "somedir/a.daphne";